JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Base Dice Tier Adjustment

-Adjusts the [Base Dice Tier](./../GeneralRules/BaseDiceTiers.md) by the amount specified.
-This generally is used to indicate the quality of the weapon in question.
-For instance a "Hand Crossbow (One-handed) (+1)" will have 1d8,2d6 as it's Base Dice.
+Adjusts the Base Dice Tier by the amount specified.

+This generally is used to adjust the consitency and/or reliability of the Combat Roll.
+For instance a "Hand Crossbow (One-handed) (+1)" will have 1d8, 2d6 as it's Base Dice.

 The table below only shows the +0 Base Dice Tier Adjustment amount for the sake of brevity.

 ### Handed Variation

-#### One-handed

-The dice pool modifier added when wielding a weapon in one hand or equivalent appendage.
+Describes how a character's hands (or other appendages) will be occupied as part of the Combat Roll.
+This is very important when defining a Combat Roll, as some weapons would be impossible to use with one hand (such as a bow).

+**One-handed**

+One hand or equivalent appendage is being used.
 This frees up the other hand to hold a shield, another weapon, an important item, etc...

-#### Two-handed

-The dice pool modifier added when wielding a weapon in two hands or equivalent appendages.

-#### Dual-wielded

-The dice pool modifier added when dual wielding a main weapon in one hand with an off-handed weapon in the other hand.
-Only weapons with the "Dual-wielded" handed variation are eligible for dual wielding.
+**Two-handed**

+Two hands or equivalent appendages are being used.
+For characters with only two hands, this means both their hands are required.

+**Dual-wielded**

+One hand is being used on a main weapon and the other hand is being used on another independent weapon.
+Only for weapons that wouldn't encumber the user if one were held in each hand (generally Medium to small sized weapons).
 To dual wield, a character must have at least one skill point in both of the weapons held.

 ### Dice Pool Mod